MicrosoftDocs/fabric-docs/docs/workload-development-kit/authentication-concept.md

    An example of such communication is Create workload item.
 This communication is done with a SubjectAndApp token, which is a special token that includes an app token and a subject token combined (see the [Back-end authentication and authorization overview](back-end-authentication.md) to learn more about this token).

-   For this communication to work, the user using this communication must give consent to the Entra application.
+   For this communication to work, the user using this communication must give consent to the Microsoft Entra application.

 * From workload back-end to Fabric back-end